datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

 (`AmbassadorMapping`s are not shown.)

-- Since no `AmbassadorListener`s are defined, $AESproductName$ will create default `AmbassadorListener`s on ports 8080 and 8443.
-   - Both will accept HTTPS and HTTP, and the protocol will dictate whether the requests are secure (HTTPS) or insecure (HTTP).
+- Our `AmbassadorListener`s will accept HTTPS and HTTP on port 9999, and the protocol used will dictate whether the requests are secure (HTTPS) or insecure (HTTP).
 - `foo-host` defaults to ACME with Let's Encrypt, since `acmeProvider.authority` is not provided.
 - `foo-host` defaults to redirecting insecure requests, since the default for `requestPolicy.insecure.action` is `Redirect`.
 - `bar-host` uses Let's Encrypt as well, but it will reject insecure requests.

-### Bring Your Own Certificate
+### Multiple TLS Certificates

-This scenario uses TLS, but no ACME: instead, the certificate is in a Kubernetes `Secret`.
-HTTPS traffic to either `foo.example.com` or `bar.example.com` is routed, but this time `foo.example.com` will redirect HTTP requests, while `bar.example.com` will route them.
+This scenario uses TLS without ACME.
+Each of our two `AmbassadorHost`s uses a distinct TLS certificate.
+HTTPS traffic to either`foo.example.com` or `bar.example.com` is routed, but this time `foo.example.com` will redirect HTTP requests, while `bar.example.com` will route them.

 Since this example does not use ACME, it is supported in $productName$ as well as $AESproductName$.

+For demonstration purposes, we show this example listening for HTTPS on port 4848, using `X-Forwarded-Proto`.

 ```yaml
 ---